Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 Fully Closed： Alexa, close the [device name].

-Open

-/

-Close

-to

-a

-Specific

-Percentage:
+Open/Close to a Specific Percentage:

-Not

-Supported.
+Not Supported.

 Google Assistant